ckannon/devops-test/README.md

 - open a pull request to this repository with the required changes to ./Dockerfile

-The application will open port 8080 to HTTP traffic - test to make sure it works locally in your docker by going to http://localhost:<whatever local port you map>/
+The application will open port 8080 to HTTP traffic - test to make sure it works locally in your docker by going to http://localhost:8080/ (or whatever local port you map)